Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

 Big Bald Rock to Refugee Cove – Day 3

 Day three was one of mud.
-Now, we have a high tolerance for mud after hiking Cape Scott a few years ago (one of the wettest places around) so this wasn’t too much of a big deal.
+Now, we have a high tolerance for mud after hiking to BC’s Cape Scott (one of the wettest places around) so this wasn’t too much of a big deal.

 It did, however, reaffirm my choice in bringing my waterproof boots on this hike.
 Also verified was our decision to hike the Cape Chignecto trail in a counterclockwise direction as soon as we descended the steep, rooty hill entering Refugee Cove.